-Benefiting from over 30 years’ experience, this Online Diploma in Search Engine Optimisation course features:
+Benefiting from over 30 years’ practical skills training experience, this Online Diploma in Search Engine Optimisation course features:

 The importance of planning; The importance of site architecture; Defining your websites architecture; Technology decisions that can affect your SEO; Structural decisions that can affect your SEO; Auditing an existing site to identify and SEO problems; Server Hosting Issues – Server Timeouts, Slow Response Times, Blocked IP Addresses, Shared IP Addresses, Server geography; Who are your competitors?; Measuring your success – Server Statistics Software; Website SWOT Analysis

 The importance of keywords; Traditional approaches to keyword research; Understanding how keywords are used; Choosing quality keywords; Analysing your competition; Keyword research tools; Determining your potential Return on Investment;

 Page Content; Choosing the correct file names for your pages; Formatting your site; Working with images; Working with forms; The importance of On-Page SEO; On-Page SEO elements; On-Page Ranking Factors; Content; Keyword Frequency; Title Tags and Meta Tags; Links; Headline Tag; On-Site SEO Optimisation Tools;

 The importance of off-line SEO; Difference between external and internal links; Inbound links; Link building methods and campaigns; Link Building Tools;